Updated August 2026 · Prices verified August 2026, confirm current price before buying

 NurosymEar clip (tVNS)PremiumResearch-positioned, less US access

-Apollo NeuroHaptic (not VNS)~$349 + subBetter research, but it is vibration
+Apollo NeuroHaptic (not VNS)$448, or ~$349 with our codeBetter research, but it is vibration

 Our Honest Recommendation

 Start free.
 Do the breathing protocol for a month and track your HRV.
-If you still want hardware, Truvaga is the best-built option and Apollo Neuro has the least-thin research, though it is not true vagus stimulation.
+If you still want hardware, Truvaga is the best-built option and Apollo Neuro has the least-thin research, though it is not true vagus stimulation (and our $99-off code VAGUSNERVETONE softens its price problem).
 Whatever you pick, read the safety page first and treat the device as an experiment, not a treatment.
 For the full evidence picture, see the evidence page.

 See Also